doverunner/multi-drm-flutter-sdk/dr-multi-drm-sdk/README.md

 # DOVERUNNER Multi DRM SDK for flutter

 **`DOVERUNNER Multi DRM SDK for flutter`** follows a federated architecture, which includes the following packages.
 > In the trial account, you can freely test SDK products within the trial limit on the number of licenses issued.
-However, in order to apply the SDK to commercial services, you must apply for a plan that includes SDK usage rights when subscribing to PallyCon commercial plans.
+However, in order to apply the SDK to commercial services, you must apply for a plan that includes SDK usage rights when subscribing to DOVERUNNER commercial plans.

 This document describes the usage and API of **`dr_multi_drm_sdk`**.
 The example of **`dr_multi_drm_sdk`** is available on [player-sample][9].